Headaches: An Overview

 Can dental problems cause tension headaches?

-Dental problems are known to cause headaches in many patients.
-Most of these headaches are tension teaches, caused by muscle tension in facial or jaw muscles.
+Dental problems cause headaches in many patients.
+Most of these headaches are tension aches due to muscle tension in facial or jaw muscles.
 They can occur due to a misaligned jaw and teeth grinding.

 Can a tooth infection cause severe headaches?